StevePro7/PlatformerSMS/README.md

 19/03/2019
 TODO
-Do I want to split out the ready screen as dead goes here but also cont screen
+Do I want to split out the ready screen as dead goes here but also cont screen?

 Timed Build.bat script suddenly gave the following warning / errors: https://stackoverflow.com/questions/34760066/unbalanced-parenthesis-batch-file